top of page

 • Separation anxiety shows up as panic.
 The dog is not “thinking”; it is reacting.

-• Following you room to room constantly
+• Following you from room to room constantly

 • Inability to settle unless you are physically present